Learn about credit score requirements, what to do if your application is denied and how to boost your score so you can qualify later on.

-The Chase Sapphire Reserve® is the premium travel credit card offered by the popular credit card issuer.
-This card comes with a hefty $550 annual fee, but it more than makes up for it if you take advantage of its large sign-up bonus, rewards and other travel perks.
+The Chase Sapphire Reserve card is a premium travel credit card offered by Chase, and it’s also one of the most popular cards on the market today.
+The Sapphire Reserve comes with a hefty $550 annual fee, but this fee is well worth paying if you take advantage of the card’s large sign-up bonus, ongoing rewards and other travel perks.

-What credit score do I need to get the Chase Sapphire Reserve card?
+What credit score is needed for the Chase Sapphire Reserve?

-But for this card, your credit score isn’t the only factor that Chase will consider.
-Chase has a well-known 5/24 rule that prevents someone from being approved for one of its cards if they have opened five or more credit cards within the past 24 months.
-Under the 5/24 rule, it doesn’t matter which issuer the card is from — any five credit cards will disqualify you.
+Your credit score isn’t the only factor that Chase will consider when you apply for this card, though.
+For starters, Chase has a well-known 5/24 rule that prevents someone from being approved for one of its cards if they’ve opened five or more credit cards within the past 24 months.
+Under the 5/24 rule, it doesn’t matter which issuer the five cards are from — any five credit cards will disqualify you.

 How can I improve my score to get this card?

+- Make all monthly payments on time.
 One of the best things you can do for your score is pay your full credit card balance each month.
-But if you’ve been making your payment on the due date each month, consider doing that a bit earlier.
+Even more importantly, you need to make sure all bills are paid before their due dates.

+- Monitor your credit regularly.
 Staying on top of your credit situation is critical when it comes to boosting your credit score.
-Monitoring your credit will alert you right away if anything appears on your credit report that shouldn’t be there.
 Many credit monitoring services also give you insight into your credit and show you what factors on your credit report may be holding your score down.

-As is the case with many premium credit cards, Chase requires an excellent credit score to qualify for the Chase Sapphire Reserve card.
-Given all the benefits the card comes with, it’s probably worth the effort.
-But if your credit score hasn’t reached 740 or higher yet, then you may need to take some additional steps to boost your score to ensure your application is approved.
+As is the case with many premium credit cards, Chase requires an excellent credit score to qualify for the Chase Sapphire Reserve.
+Given all the benefits this card comes with, it’s probably worth the effort.
+But if your credit score hasn’t reached 740 or higher yet, you may need to take some additional steps to boost your score to ensure your application is approved.